Summertime Lime Cooler

 - 5 teaspoons fresh mint, minced and ground

 - 4 tablespoons organic maple syrup

 - 1 teaspoon ground chia seeds

-Juice the limes and mix all of the ingredients together.
-Let the mint steep into the cooler for approximately 20 minutes.
-Place in the refrigerator to cool.
+Juice the limes and mix all of the ingredients together in a mason jar.
+Let the mint steep into the water for approximately 20 minutes, then drink at room temperature or place in the refrigerator to cool slightly.